The new potato is nutrient rich and low in calories.

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

-Many studies have suggested that increasing consumption of plant foods like sweet potatoes decreases the risk of obesity, diabetes, heart disease and overall mortality.
+Research suggests that increasing consumption of plant foods, like sweet potatoes, decreases the risk of obesity, diabetes, heart disease, and overall mortality.

-The fiber in sweet potatoes makes a big difference too.
-Studies have shown that type 1 diabetics who consume high-fiber diets have lower blood glucose levels and type 2 diabetics may have improved blood sugar, lipids and insulin levels.
-One medium sweet potato provides about 6 grams of fiber (skin on).
+The fiber in sweet potatoes is important, too.
+Studies have shown that people with type 1 diabetes who consume high-fiber diets have lower blood glucose levels; and, people with type 2 diabetes have improved blood sugar, lipids, and insulin levels.
+One medium sweet potato (skin on) provides about 6 grams of fiber.